 Many people go through hard times in life and may experience mental health or substance use conditions.
 The most important thing to remember is that help is available.
-If you or your family member are qualified for Medi-Cal and need behavioral health services, you should call the county's 24/7 Access Line or the Drug Medi-Cal county telephone number within the hours of operation listed on the cover of this handbook.
+If you or your family member are qualified for Medi-Cal and need behavioral health services, you should call the 24/7 Access Line listed on the cover of this handbook.
 Your managed care plan can also help you contact your county if they believe you or a family member need behavioral health services that the managed care plan does not cover.
 Your county will help you find a provider for the services you may need.